Partnerships & Insolvency

 Each partner is liable not only for his/her business and personal debts they are also liable for their partner’s business and personal debts on a joint and several basis – unless an LLP is in use.

 If a partnership or a partner is experiencing financial difficulties each or all partners should take advice.
-The general principles underlying partnerships are the same as for individuals or other unincorporated bodies and so many of the points on our corporate FAQs and personal FAQs page will apply.
+The general principles underlying partnerships are the same as for individuals or other unincorporated bodies.

 Insolvency problems for partnerships are dealt with by a hybrid set of regulations.
 A partnership can thus be subject to the following procedures:-